 |-sayablessing||Joke option.
 Ribbon sticks to the boss and your shots go in a random direction.|

 - Added the Ravine II, fairy boss battle, and Hall of Memory II area.
 Various music has also been replaced.

-- The game can also load custom user-made levels now.
+- The game can now loads custom user-made levels.

 Improvements have been made to user-made levels.

-Added three command line flags: -afd, -bettercontrol, -sayablessing.
-These are joke options, since the update was released on April Fools.
+Added three command line flags: -afd, -bettercontrol, and -sayablessing.
+These are joke options since the update was released on April Fools.

 - The game's encryption for pack.kanobi has been changed.